 An important feature of the MSt in Modern Languages is that it provides all students with training in the theoretical and methodological issues relevant to their studies.
-A number of different options are available, and you should choose, with your supervisor's advice, the option that is most suitable for your interests.
+A number of different options are available, and you should choose the option that is most suitable for your interests.
 The teaching for these options takes place across the first two terms of the course.

 Essays for this option should be written in the 8th and 9th Weeks of Hilary Term (though you will have been planning it before that).
-You may ask your supervisor and/or the seminar tutors for advice on the presentation of the essay, and on the proposed title and a summary of your project (up to 50 words), but they cannot comment on the substance in detail.
+You may ask the seminar tutors for advice on the presentation of the essay, and on the proposed title and a summary of your project (up to 50 words), but they cannot comment on the substance in detail.
 You are required to submit your essay electronically by noon on Thursday week 10 of Hilary Term.